 Richard P Feynman (1918-1988) was a Nobel Prize-winning Caltech physicist; bongo player; safe-cracker and practical joker.
 His book, ‘Surely You’re Joking Mr. Feynman’ is hilarious and worth every effort to read it.
 In his life he is quoted as saying, “You see, one thing is, I can live with doubt and uncertainty and not knowing.
 I think it’s much more interesting to live not knowing than to have answers which might be wrong.
 I have approximate answers and possible beliefs and different degrees of uncertainty about different things, but I am not absolutely sure of anything and there are many things I don’t know anything about, such as whether it means anything to ask why we’re here.”
 Or, “I don’t think that the laws can be considered to be like God because they have been figured out.”
 And, “God was invented to explain mystery.
 God is always invented to explain those things that you do not understand.”
+And: "The first principle is that you must not fool yourself—and you are the easiest person to fool."

 I Think That's Terribly Funny